 Click on the building material pages to see a list of what is required to construct your foundation slab.

-Excavate your foundation (Photo 1), then frame the slab with 2″x6″ lumber set to the correct height.
+Excavate your pizza oven foundation (Photo 1), then frame the slab with 2″x6″ lumber set to the correct height.
 Check to make sure that the longer stud sits inside the shorter stud, and that the frame opening is the right dimension.
 If necessary, hold the frame in place with wood stakes.
 Make sure the frame is level and square, and that it faces exactly in the direction you want.

 Lay a 3″ base of pea gravel (or crushed rock), compact the rock (Photo 2), and cover it with a layer of 6ml plastic sheeting to stop the slab from wicking water.

 Place a sheet of wire mesh inside the foundation frame, and install a two-piece grid using 1/2″ rebar (#4) set 4″ and 8″ inside the foundation frame.
 Tie the rebar together with tie wire, then set the wire mesh and rebar half way up the pad (2 3/4″), using either rebar stand-offs or fragments of brick (Photo 3).